MountainBed/Bamazon/README.md

 # Bamazon
 An Amazon-like storefront using MySQL and node.js.
-This contains both a customer Interface, as well as a Manager interface.
+This contains both a Customer Interface, as well as a Manager interface.

 ## Features
 ### Customer Interface